4 Channel Amplifiers For Cars

 3. Rockford Fosgate Punch P400

 Rockford Fosgate is an American force to reckon with in matters of great audio experiences brought to you in some cool lifestyle products.
 With 50 watts, the P400 packs a punch and keeps in company trend with its sturdy structure.
-Though it sits in the more vintage A/B class of speakers, Rockford have added their own Trans-ANA circuitry to remove noise and enhance the audio experience.
+Though it sits in the more vintage A/B class of speakers, Rockford has added their own Trans-ANA circuitry to remove noise and enhance the audio experience.

 Key Features